 - Open MakeCode and start a new project

 - Click on Advanced / Extensions

 After a few moments the extension should load and you will see a new tab in the left hand menu titled SL06.

 Given that the SL06 is so versatile we ideally need to write four different Hello World! programs.

 The code below shows you how to use the proximity sensor:

-NB: When using the SL06 with a BBC micro:bit always provide power to the IM01 and NOT to the micro:bit.
-The micro:bit is only able to deliver 3.3V, and the SL06 requires more power to work properly.
+NB: When using the SL06 with a BBC micro:bit version 1 always provide power to the IM01 and NOT to the micro:bit.
+The micro:bit 1 is unable to deliver sufficient power to enable the gesture recognition on the SL06 to work properly.
 Powering via the IM01 allows components in the circuit to draw more power.
 The new micro:bit 2 delivers more power than the micro:bit 1, but less than the IM01, so when in doubt always power via the IM01.